Developer Guide

 Command:birthdays

-Expected: No contacts are shown in contact list.0 persons listed
+Expected: No contacts are shown in contact list.0 persons listedis shown in the result display message.

 -